shanujaiswal/Practice_Project/Python/Python Notes/1) Python Notes.md

 --> Python can be used on a server to create web applications.
 --> There are two major Python versions, Python 2 and Python 3.
 Python 2 and 3 are quite different --> One difference between Python 2 and 3 is the print statement.
 In Python 2, the "print" statement is not a function, and therefore it is invoked without parentheses.
 However, in Python 3, it is a function, and must be invoked with parentheses.
+--> REPL -- Read Evalate Print Loop
+--> A Python error is a code mistake that stops the programs.

 ## Indentation